webdesignsbytom/networking-starter/README.md

 - Install python `sudo apt install tilix`
 - Multi Terminal `sudo apt install tilix`
 - Server `sudo apt install apache2`

+## SSH Secure Shell

+Secure Shell was made to protect your connection to machines and servers on networks.
+It is a protocol like http
+Encrypting data sent over the internet, so packet sniffers cannot get the important information.
+Can be used for creating and managing files wirelessly.

+When you intiiation an SSH connection.
+First you make a TCP connection and send a payload.

+Packet Length | 4 bytes
+Padding | 1 byte
+Payload | x bytes
+Padding | Decoy data
+Auth Code | Authenticate packets

+This is then encrypted and only the packet length can be seen by hackers.

+You can authenticate by using passwords or SSH keys that authorise you. `ssh tom@1.1.1.1 password`

+### Generate SSH Keys

+`ssh-keygen` generates a key it creates a public and private key.
+They are created in a hidden folder called ./ssh Private key - `~/.ssh/id_rsa`
+Public key - `~/.ssh/id_rsa.pub`

+On your server you will also have a SSH folder and you add the same key here.

 ## NMAP